CERTCC/CERT-Guide-to-CVD/docs/howto/index.md

     cvd <--> never
 ```

-Prior research at Carnegie Mellon into vulnerability disclosure practices has shown
+Prior research at Carnegie Mellon into [vulnerability disclosure practices](https://doi.org/10.1007/s10796-006-9012-5) has shown
-that neither extreme is socially optimal[^1].
+that neither extreme is socially optimal.
 Thus, we are given to hope
 that we can improve on these extremes by striking a balance in between.
 But doing so requires several questions to be answered: